puppetlabs/puppet-docs/source/facter/3.11/fact_overview.md

 A typical fact in Facter is an assemblage of a few different elements and composed either as a simple value ("flat" fact) or structured data ("structured" fact).

-This page shows you how to write and format custom facts correctly.
+This page shows you how to write and format custom facts.
 The format of a fact is important because of the way that Factor evaluates them — by reading *all* the fact definitions.
-If formatting incorrectly, it may invoke code too early.
+If formatting incorrectly, Facter can execute code too early.

 >Note: It's important to distinguish between **facts** and **resolutions**.
 A fact is a piece of information about a given node, while a resolution is a way of obtaining that information from the system.
 That means every fact needs to have **at least one** resolution, and facts that can run on different operating systems may need to have different resolutions for each one.
 Facts and resolutions are conceptually different, but have similarities.
 Declaring a second (or more) resolution for a fact looks just like declaring a completely new fact, only with the same name as an existing fact.

 You need some familiarity with Ruby to understand most of these examples.
 For an introduction to custom facts, see the [Custom facts overview](./custom_facts.html).

 ## Writing facts with simple resolutions